agungasb/SIMPLE-GROUND/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Changed the recipe scaler instruction font color to black.
+- Added Font Awesome icons to various elements in the application.

 ## Recent Changes
 - Reviewed `data.json` to confirm the presence of new croissant recipe data.